bimdata/javascript-api-client/docs/ProjectApi.md

 <a name="getClassification"></a>
 # **getClassification**
-> Classification getClassification(projectPk, cloudPk, id, )
+> Classification getClassification(id, projectPk, cloudPk, )